What is a Firewall and Do You Actually Need One?

 What is a Spectrum Analyser and Do You Need One?
 Read More »

-If you’ve ever looked at your WiFi settings and wondered why there are two or three networks listed (ending in “2.4G” or “5G”) you’re not alone.
+If you’ve ever looked at your WiFi settings and wondered why there are two networks listed (one ending in “2.4G” and another in “5G”) you’re not alone.
 These refer to the radio frequency bands your router uses to transmit wireless signals, and understanding the difference helps you get more out of your network.
-The Three Bands
+The Two

 What is Wireless Density and Why Does It Affect Your Office?